-Windows Defender in Windows 10 v 1607 and later allows you to conduct an offline scan – also referred to as Windows Defender boot time scan – that can help you get rid of persistent and difficult-to-remove malware and malicious software, using the latest threat definitions.
-Let us today see how to run an Offline Scan using Windows Defender in Windows 10 Anniversary Update and later.
+Windows Defender in Windows 10 allows you to conduct an offline scan – also referred to as Windows Defender boot-time scan – that can help you get rid of persistent and difficult-to-remove malware and malicious software, using the latest threat definitions.
+Let us today see how to run an Offline Scan using Windows Defender in Windows 10.

 Windows Defender Offline Scan

 To perform a Windows Defender offline scan, use the offline scan feature.
 Open the Start Menu and then click open Settings.
 Next, click on Update and security and then select Windows Defender, to open the following Windows Defender Offline settings.

 Here, under Windows Defender Offline, you will see a Scan Offline button.